A 60-Second Guide to Term Life Insurance

 How Do You Get It?

 Luckily, purchasing term life insurance is easy.
 Plenty of online platforms will now give you a quote based on some basic information.
-Two of our favorites are Haven Life and Policy Genius.
+Three of our favorites are:

-- Haven Life underwrites it’s own life insurance policies (through Mass Mutual) and I know this is where a few coworkers obtained their term life insurance policies.
+- Haven Life underwrites it’s own life insurance policies (through Mass Mutual and its subsidiary C.M.
+Life).

 You may, however, need to undergo a basic medical examination before the policy can be completed.
 This usually includes a nurse coming to your house to weigh you, check your blood pressure, and possibly take a blood and/or urine sample.